curegit/superplume/README.md

 # Superplume: a Perfect World 2 fork

-This is a yet another trivial fork of the map script Perfect World 2 for Civilization 4.
+This is yet another trivial fork of the map script Perfect World 2 for Civilization 4.

 ![Superplume.py result](superplume.png)